roboception/rc_generic_robot_interface_robot/FANUC/README_FANUC.md

 - **Background Module**: Compiled KAREL `.pc` (`gri_comm_background.pc`) handling socket/protocol and register bridging
 - **TCP Socket**: Binary protocol communication with vision system

+### Pose Frame Behavior

+- The background module reads the current robot pose for protocol exchange as base (UF[0]) to flange (UT[0]).
+- Implementation detail: it temporarily saves and sets `$MNUFRAMENUM[1]`/`$MNUTOOLNUM[1]` to `0` only for the `CURPOS(0,0)` call, then restores the previous values immediately.
+This guarantees a deterministic world→flange pose independent of the active user/tool frames.
+- Future versions may replace this with a math-based conversion that avoids any temporary frame changes.

 ## Deployment Checklist

 - [ ] `gri_comm_background.pc` loaded